rarensu/amp-mut-fuser/README.md

     let fs = MyFS;
     let dir = "/tmp/mnt";
     let opts = &[];
-    // The `from` trait automatically converts `MyFS` in a matching `AnyFS` enum value. fuser::mount2(fs.into(), dir, opts).unwrap();
+    // The `into()` method automatically converts `MyFS` in a matching `AnyFS` enum value. fuser::mount2(fs.into(), dir, opts).unwrap();
 }
 ```

-The `mount2` function is a simple "easy mode" that handles all the details of setting up and running the FUSE session.
-For more advanced use cases, you can use the "toolbox mode" by creating a `Session` object directly.
+The `mount2` function is a simple "easy button" that handles all the details of setting up and running the FUSE session.
+For more advanced use cases, you can use all the tools in the toolbox by creating a `Session` object directly.
 This gives you more control, for example, to run the filesystem in a background thread using your own async runtime.

 Here is a non-minimal example for an `async` filesystem using `tokio`: